Premierships of William Ewart Gladstone: Major legislation

 One of the first major pieces of legislation introduced by the new government was the Elementary Education Act 1880, which enshrined the principle of compulsory education (for all children aged 5–10 years of age) into law for the first time.

 In 1881 Gladstone was convinced that to pass a Land Bill for Ireland, law and order should be restored.
 In February 1881 the government therefore passed the Peace Preservation (Ireland) Act 1881 (44 & 45 Vict. c.
 5) which gave the Viceroy of Ireland powers to suspend habeas corpus, and gave him in effect the power to lock up anyone he liked for as long as he liked.
 This was the act used to arrest Irish Nationalist leader Charles Stewart Parnell.
 In August that year Parliament passed the Land Law (Ireland) Act 1881 which gave Irish tenants "the three Fs"; fair rent, fixity (security) of tenure; and the right to freely sell their holdings.
 Gladstone's government also passed the Arrears of Rent (Ireland) Act 1882, which cancelled rent arrears for Irish tenants occupying land worth less than £30 per annum who were unable to pay.

-The Employers' Liability Act of 1880 restricted the doctrine of common employment while also allowing workmen (according to one study) “to avail themselves of; a special county court procedure for the recovery of their rights.”
+The Employers' Liability Act 1880 restricted the doctrine of common employment while also allowing workmen (according to one study) “to avail themselves of; a special county court procedure for the recovery of their rights.”
 The Married Women's Property Act 1882 gave married women the same rights to buy, sell, and own property as unmarried women did and had the effect of women being legally recognised as individuals in their own right for the first time in history.

-In 1880, a law was introduced which forbade conditional advance notes in payment of sailors’ wages, together with a law dictating certain arrangements for the safe carriage of grain-cargoes.
-Legislation introduced in 1881 sought to prevent trawling over clam-beds and bait-beds.
-The following year, the Board of Trade was authorized to grant licences to generate and sell electricity, and (as noted by one study) “municipal bodies were enabled to levy rates for electric-lighting.”
-Additional exactions from ratepayers were authorized as a means of facilitating access to washhouses and baths, while local authorities were empowered, as noted by one observer, “to make bye-laws for securing the decent lodging of persons engaged in picking fruit and vegetables.”
-A Cheap Trains Act passed in 1883 lowered the cost of travelling for workmen, with the Board of Trade empowered to ensure that there was sufficiently good and frequent accommodation available.
-Other Acts forbade wages being paid to workmen at or within public-houses and provided for the inspection of white lead works and bake-houses; with times of employment regulated in both.
+The Merchant Seamen (Payment of Wages and Rating) Act 1880 a law was introduced which forbade conditional advance notes in payment of sailors’ wages, together with the Merchant Shipping (Carriage of Grain) Act 1880 dictating certain arrangements for the safe carriage of grain-cargoes.
+Legislation introduced in 1881, the Sea Fisheries (Clam and Bait Beds) Act 1881 sought to prevent trawling over clam-beds and bait-beds.
+The following year, the Board of Trade was authorized by the Electric Lighting Act 1882 to grant licences to generate and sell electricity, and (as noted by one study) "municipal bodies were enabled to levy rates for electric-lighting."
+Additional exactions from ratepayers were authorized by the Baths and Wash Houses Act 1882 as a means of facilitating access to washhouses and baths, while local authorities were empowered by the Public Health (Fruit Pickers Lodgings) Act 1882, as noted by one observer, “to make bye-laws for securing the decent lodging of persons engaged in picking fruit and vegetables.”
+The Cheap Trains Act 1883 lowered the cost of travelling for workmen, with the Board of Trade empowered to ensure that there was sufficiently good and frequent accommodation available.
+Other acts forbade wages being paid to workmen at or within public-houses and provided for the inspection of white lead works and bake-houses; with times of employment regulated in both.